Eça de Queiroz: Biography

-In 1869 and 1870, Eça de Queiroz travelled to Egypt and watched the opening of the Suez Canal, which inspired several of his works, most notably O Mistério da Estrada de Sintra ("The Mystery of the Sintra Road", 1870), written in collaboration with Ramalho Ortigão, in which Fradique Mendes appears.
-A Relíquia ("The Relic") was also written at this period but was published only in 1887.
-The work was strongly influenced by Memorie di Giuda ("Memoirs of Judas") by Ferdinando Petruccelli della Gattina, such as to lead some scholars to accuse the Portuguese writer of plagiarism.
+Between 1869 and 1870, Eça de Queiroz travelled to Egypt to witness the grand opening of the Suez Canal.
+The voyage inspired several of his works, most notably O Mistério da Estrada de Sintra ("The Mystery of the Sintra Road", 1870), written in collaboration with Ramalho Ortigão, in which Fradique Mendes makes an appearance.
+He likewise authored A Relíquia ("The Relic") during this period, but it would be published only in 1887.
+The work was strongly influenced by Memorie di Giuda ("Memoirs of Judas") by Ferdinando Petruccelli della Gattina, to such an extent that the perceived similarities led some scholars to accuse the Portuguese writer of plagiarism.

-When he was later dispatched to Leiria to work as a municipal administrator, Eça de Queiroz wrote his first realist novel, O Crime do Padre Amaro ("The Crime of Father Amaro"), which is set in the city and first appeared in 1875.
+Having been dispatched to Leiria to work as a municipal administrator, Eça wrote his first realist novel, O Crime do Padre Amaro ("The Crime of Father Amaro"), set in the same city, and first published in 1875.